fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 </div>
 </div>

 That's it!
-Your first chart using Plain JavaScript is ready.
+Your first gauge using Plain JavaScript is ready.

 ## Problem rendering the chart?